redxaxder/7DRL2022/roadmap.md

   + dial back particles, kill smoke
   + wall sconces get bloody like a wall
   + don't let things get knocked through wall sconce
+- things light up when they die
+- sounds are jank
+- animations are jank (e.g. when a fireball hits an enemy, the death animation does not line up with the fireball animation)
++ torches visible in unexplored rooms starting from the second floor

 V 0.3 plans: